 Despite the shortage of resources, the department is relentlessly trying to provide educational and informational facilities to the students to the highest possible degree.
 There is a seminar library in the department with around three thousand books that include recently published text as well as reference books.
 Each year text books on sociology worth of taka two hundred thousand are added to the central and departmental library.
 There is a well-equipped computer laboratory comprising more than 30 computers which is supervised by a system analyst.
 All classrooms are equipped with modern Information and Communication Technology (ICT) facilities.
 The department organizes study tours each year to enlighten the students to visit important social and historical sites.
 Besides, extra-curricular activities such as debates, cultural events are also organized to harness the creative potentials of the students.
 There is a support program for economically insolvent students although resource limitation often poses an obstacle to such initiative.
 Over the next few years, the department is looking forward to improve its teaching and other activities.
 In recent times, the department is receiving special technical support from the University Grants Commission.

-The department is determined to create and maintain its reputation by establishing excellent academic environment that provide for ample opportunity to think critically and apply sociology to students’ personal experiences.
+The department is committed to maintain its reputation by building scholastic environment that gives for adequate opportunity to think critically and apply sociological knowledge to students’ personal experiences.
 The Department’s library has considerable collections of materials ranging from books, journals and research papers that cater to the needs of the students.
-It has a museum where important archeological materials have been preserved to educate students about artifacts from the various archaeological periods, analysis and interpretation of material culture and central aspects of the relationship between archaeology and today's society.
+It features a museum where valuable archeological materials have been preserved to educate students about artifacts from the various archaeological periods, analysis and interpretation of material culture and central aspects of the relationship between archaeology and today's society.